Linda Jenkins, August 01 2017

 At this pace, a merchant would ideally repay the advance within approximately six months.

 Kabbage decides whether or not to approve funding based in large part on a seller's Amazon, eBay, or Yahoo rating.
-Kabbage believes that sellers with higher ratings are also more likely to make regular payments and soon will also factor in a company's interactions with customers on Facebook, and will consider whether its owners play Facebook games.
-(Kabbage intends to learn whether people who play games on Facebook are more or less likely to pay money.)
+Kabbage believes that sellers with higher ratings are also more likely to make regular payments and soon will also factor in a company's interactions with customers on Facebook.
 Traditional credit scores are also used to evaluate creditworthiness.

 Kabbage isn't the right choice for everyone, but for established online retailers, it's an excellent option.
 We are an affiliate of Kabbage.
 It offers exceptionally fast approval rates for short term funding, with remarkably little hassle.
 It is an excellent option for online retailers that have found that traditional banks are unwilling or unable to meet their needs.
 Kabbage makes online business Grow.
 Sign up with no obligation today!